 We're going to break things into Nvidia and AMD cards, sorted roughly in order of decreasing performance within each.
 Here's the full rundown on currently available cards.

-Warning: Cryptocurrency mining is right now.
+Warning: Cryptocurrency mining is driving up graphics card prices right now.
 Lots of cards are far too expensive, and some are completely out of stock but we've done our best to find the best prices.
 You may want to wait a while before purchasing though.

 Nvidia graphics card deals

-The GeForce GTX 1050 is very affordable, and it plays 1080p just fine.
+The GeForce GTX 1050 Ti is very affordable, and it plays 1080p just fine.
 Plus, it's quiet, efficient, and that 4GB of VRAM is very nice for the price.
-Check out this deal at £136.
+Check out this deal at £140.

 Rounding out Nvidia's 10 series graphics cards is the GTX 1050, and it's very high up the relative price / performance scale.
 The 2GB of VRAM may cause some problems down the line, as games are quickly progressing beyond that.
-For now though, you can find these for as cheap as £108 at Amazon.
+For now though, you can find these for as cheap as £104 at ebuyer.

 AMD graphics card deals